-Figure 2-4 Invoker-Rights Solution
+Figure 2-4 Invoker's rights Solution

-Occasionally, you may want to override the default invoker-rights behavior.
+Occasionally, you may want to override the default invoker's rights behavior.
 Suppose headquarters wants the analyze procedure to calculate sales commissions and update a central payroll table.
 This presents a problem, because invokers of analyze should not have direct access to the payroll table, which stores employee salaries and other sensitive data.

-As shown in Figure 2-5, the solution is to have the analyze procedure call the definer-rights procedure, calcComm, which in turn updates the payroll table.
+Figure 2-5 illustrates the solution, where the analyze procedure call the definer's rights procedure, calcComm, which in turn updates the payroll table.